1346 Assistant Director of Safety and Transportation

 Education: A Bachelor's degree is required, with emphasis in Criminal Justice, Public Administration, Safety, or Management preferred.
 A Master's degree is preferred.

-Experience: A minimum of five years experience in law enforcement or public safety is required which must include two years of operations management and personnel supervision of full-time personnel in a campus or non-university law enforcement or public safety operation.
+Experience: A minimum of five years of experience in law enforcement or public safety is required which must include two years of operations management and personnel supervision of full-time personnel in a campus or non-university law enforcement or public safety operation.

 Certification: State Police Officers Standards and Training Certification is preferred.